VaranTavers/rust_drone_follow/README.md

     pub center_threshold: f64,
     /// Minimum amount of change in speeds needed to issue a new move command. pub min_change: f64,
-    /// Under how many frames(as time measurement) we want the drone to reach the center pub frames_to_be_centered: f64,
+    /// Under how many frames(as time measurement) we want the drone to reach the center. pub frames_to_be_centered: f64,
-    /// Should the program save the video pub save_to_file: Option<String>,
+    /// Sets whether the program should save the video. pub save_to_file: Option<String>,
+    /// Sets whether the program should save commands in a file denoting the frame pub save_commands: Option<String>,
-    /// Should the program show the image real-time pub show_video: bool,
+    /// Sets whether the program should show the image real-time. pub show_video: bool,
-    /// Should the program draw the detection markers on the video pub draw_detection: bool,
+    /// Sets whether the program should draw the detection markers on the video. pub draw_detection: bool,
-    /// Should the program draw the filter markers on the video pub draw_filter: bool,
+    /// Sets whether the program should draw the filter markers on the video. pub draw_filter: bool,
+    /// Sets whether the program should draw a circle marking the center_threshold. pub draw_center: bool,
     /// Experimental feature, tries to counteract the speed of the hat.
 Might not work well. pub counteract_velocity: bool,